 History of State of Origin

-Quick origin facts
+Quick Origin facts

-- The largest winning margin in an Origin match was recorded by Queensland in Game III, 2015 with a 52-6 win over the Blues.
+- The largest winning margin in an Origin match was recorded by Queensland in Game III, 2015, with a 52-6 win over the Blues.

 - The most consecutive games won is eight, tallied up by Queensland between Game III 1987 to Game III 1989.

-- Cameron Smith has won the Wally Lewis Man of the Series award the most times, with three (2007, 2011, 2013).
+- Cameron Smith won the Wally Lewis Medal for man of the series a record three times (2007, 2011, 2013).

 Popular betting markets on State of Origin